georgenizharadze/AB-testing/README.md

 **Effect Size Tests**

-Below are the effect size tests and corresponding conclusions for each of the three evaluation metrics.
-As expected, Gross Conversion decreased and Retention increased.
-The former is both statistically and practically significant, while the latter – only statistically significant.
-Net conversion is not significant at all.
-As suspected, the opposite effects of Gross Conversion and Retention seem to have offset each other.
-As explained in a previous section, I did not use Bonferroni correction.
+Below are the effect size tests and corresponding conclusions for each of the evaluation metrics.
+As expected, Gross Conversion decreased.
+The change is both statistically and practically significant.
+The change in net conversion is not significant at all.

 * Gross conversion: -0.0291 to -0.0120, both statistically and practically significant
-* Retention: 0.0081 to 0.0541, statistically but NOT practically significant
 * Net conversion: -0.0116 to 0.0019, NEITHER statistically NOR practically significant

 **Sign Tests**